LennonLab/Emergence/paper/Methods.md

 In contrast, the smallest grain achievable by simplex is determined by slowest rate at which individuals can undergo BIDE (birth, immigration, death, emigration) processes.
 For example, under high residence times, an individual can move across 0.00001% of the x or y axis in one time step.
 Under low residence times, an individual can move across 10% or greater of the x or y axis in one time step.
 ### Process overview and scheduling**Assembly**--The user runs a program that chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.

-### Core simulation process
-**simplex** models begin simulation immediately after assembly from random combinations of state-variables and processes.
-Instead of operating by definitive time steps (i.e. days, generations), **simplex** models advance turnover of the environmental matrix according to the initial rate of flow.
+**Core simulation process**--simplex models begin simulation immediately after assembly from random combinations of state-variables and processes.
+Instead of operating by definitive time steps (i.e. days, generations), simplex models advance turnover of the environmental matrix according to the initial rate of flow.
 If the initial rate of flow is 1.0, then the environmental matrix and inert particles would flow 1.0 units of distance.
 After each iteration of flow, each individual is given the chance to consume, grow, reproduce, starve, die, and to disperse towards resources and environmental optima.

-### Duration: A run to mean reversion
-Once assembled, a **simplex** model simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a fluctuaing equilibrium determined by a point of mean reversion (quantified by Hurst's exponent).
+**Duration: A run to mean reversion**--Once assembled, a simplex model simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a fluctuaing equilibrium determined by a point of mean reversion (quantified by Hurst's exponent).
 Mean reversion captures the tendency of a system to repeatedly reverse a directional change in, say, total abundance.
 The system examines whether a point of mean reversion has occured by recording the total abundance of the system each time a tracer particle exits the system.
 This ensures that, at the least, enough time has passed for an inert particle to enter and exit the system.
 ### Fluid dynamics
-**simplex** uses an efficient and powerful method for simulating fluid flow, i.e., a Lattice-Boltzmann Method (LBM).
-An LBM discretizes the environment into a lattice and attaches to each position in the lattice a number of particle densities and velocities for each of nine directions of movement possible in a 2D environment (N, S, E, W, NE, NW, SE, SW, current position).###Active dispersal**simplex** models allow individuals to move towards their environmental optima.
-Rather than a single environmental optima resulting from a single environmental gradient, **simplex** allows environmental optima to occur as intersections among environmental gradients.
-Hence, individuals potentially have multiple optima resulting from unique and equally optimal intersection of up to 10 environmental gradients.###Simulated life history **simplex** models simulate growth, reproduction, and death via weighted random sampling.
+simplex uses an efficient and powerful method for simulating fluid flow, i.e., a Lattice-Boltzmann Method (LBM).
+An LBM discretizes the environment into a lattice and attaches to each position in the lattice a number of particle densities and velocities for each of nine directions of movement possible in a 2D environment (N, S, E, W, NE, NW, SE, SW, current position).**Active dispersal**--simplex models allow individuals to move towards their environmental optima.
+Rather than a single environmental optima resulting from a single environmental gradient, simplex allows environmental optima to occur as intersections among environmental gradients.
+Hence, individuals potentially have multiple optima resulting from unique and equally optimal intersection of up to 10 environmental gradients.**Simulated life history**--simplex models simulate growth, reproduction, and death via weighted random sampling.
 This simulate the partly probabilistic and partly deterministic nature of environmental filtering and individual-level interactions.

-**Inflow/Entrance:** Resources and individuals enter from any point in the environment.
+*Inflow/Entrance:* Resources and individuals enter from any point in the environment.
 Species identities of inflowing propagules are chosen at random from a log-series distribution, which often approximates the distribution